MIND-FIRST PRACTICES

 Field sketch — visual cue, not final symbol — two figures facing each other, each wrapped in their own scribbled thoughts, with a line of seeing leading to a mirror: awareness noticing itself through another.

-“If this person and I belong to the same mind, how does that change the way I see and respond right now?”
+“If this person and I belong to the same mind, how does that change the way I see and respond—right now?”

 1. Notice the encounter.

-For a few seconds, quietly soften your sense of “me over here, them over there.”
-Let labels (partner, colleague, stranger, rival, parent, child) fade into the background.
+Let labels (partner, colleague, stranger, rival, parent, child) move to the background.

-3. Test the stance.
+3. Test the lens, choose the stance.

-4. Let awareness look back at awareness.
+4. Let awareness meet awareness.

-5. Respond from the shared field.
+5. Respond from the We stance.

 • During an everyday chat with a friend or colleague.